-Almost all units reported a subjective reduction in emergency antenatal attendances, particularly maternity assessment unit/triage, with equal proportions reporting small (≤25%), moderate (25-50%), or large reductions (≥50%).
+Almost all units reported a subjective reduction in emergency antenatal attendances, particularly maternity assessment unit/triage, with equal proportions reporting small (up to 25%), moderate (25-50%), or large (50% or more) reductions.
 However, two units reported an increase (Table 1).

 There were specific reported modifications to postnatal services (Table 1).
-While just over half of units reduced routine postnatal contacts for low-risk women, units often used ancillary members of staff or students to deliver them.
-Telephone or videoconferencing was used by only half of units to deliver at least some postnatal contacts, and a small number of units increased the capacity of hospital-based postnatal clinics.
+Although just over half of units reduced routine postnatal contacts for low-risk women, units often used ancillary members of staff or students to deliver them.
+Telephone or video-conferencing was used by only half of units to deliver at least some postnatal contacts, and a small number of units increased the capacity of hospitalbased postnatal clinics.